lounotlew/FileCase/README.md

 In both cases, to maintain data persistence, the compressed/encrypted files' names cannot be changed, or the application will not be able to properly decompress/decrypt.

+The Huffman Coding Algorithm drastically reduces file sizes (up to 50% for ``.txt`` files, and up to 67% for ``.docx`` files): inside the ``test`` folder, you can see an uncompressed ``.docx`` file named ``test-para.docx``, which has about a page of text and has a size of 16KB.
+The compressed version of the file, `test-para-docx.bin`, holds only 4KB, while maintaining all the information present in the original file.

+Encrypted files are not compressed, as there would be very little meaning to compressing a properly encrypted file (lack of statistical patterns for compression).

 ### Installation

 FileCase was written in Python 3.6, and will not work with Python 2.